Power Belongs to the People

 Power Belongs to the People (Valta kuuluu kansalle, VKK), formerly known as Parliamentary Group Ano Turtiainen (AT), is a political party in Finland.
 Ano Turtiainen was its group leader and was its only member of parliament.
 The group's rules state that the purpose of the group's activities is "to act in parliament in the interests of Finland and Finns and to have freedom of speech in elections".

 The party has been known for its strong support for the Russian Federation, however after the change of leadership, the party has disassociated itself from Ano Turtiainen's connections to Russia.

 History

 Parliamentary group

 The founder of VKK is Ano Turtiainen (left).
 On the right is the former third deputy leader of the party and wife of Ano Turtiainen, Minna Turtiainen.

-The parliamentary group in the Parliament of Finland was founded in June 2020 by Ano Turtiainen when he was sacked from the Finns Party parliamentary group, because of a tweet that was claimed as racist, which mocked George Floyd and a history of inciting attacks against refugee centers.
+The parliamentary group in the Parliament of Finland was founded in June 2020 by Ano Turtiainen when he was sacked from the Finns Party parliamentary group, because of a racist tweet mocking George Floyd, and a history of inciting attacks against refugee centers.
 During 2021, the parliamentary group was renamed Power Belongs to the People and he planned to establish a political party.